Dalton (unit): Usage

 The dalton is commonly used in physics and chemistry to express the mass of atomic-scale objects, such as atoms, molecules, and elementary particles, both for discrete instances and multiple types of ensemble averages.
 For example, an atom of helium-4 has a mass of 4.0026 Da.
 This is an intrinsic property of the isotope and all helium-4 atoms have the same mass.
 Acetylsalicylic acid (aspirin), C_{9}H_{8}O_{4}, has an average mass of about 180.157 Da.
 However, there are no acetylsalicylic acid molecules with this mass.
 The two most common masses of individual acetylsalicylic acid molecules are 180.0423 Da, having the most common isotopes, and 181.0456 Da, in which one carbon is carbon-13.

 The molecular masses of proteins, nucleic acids, and other large polymers are often expressed with the unit kilodalton (kDa) and megadalton (MDa).
 Titin, one of the largest known proteins, has a molecular mass of between 3 and 3.7 megadaltons.
-The DNA of chromosome 1 in the human genome has about 249 million base pairs, each with an average mass of about 650 Da, or 156 GDa total.
+The DNA of chromosome 1 in the human genome has about 249 million base pairs, each with an average mass of about 650 Da, or 156 gigadalton (GDa) total.

-In general, the mass in daltons of an atom is numerically close but not exactly equal to the number of nucleons in its nucleus.
+In general, the mass in daltons of an atom is numerically close but not exactly equal to the number of nucleons (protons and neutrons) in its nucleus.
 It follows that the molar mass of a compound (grams per mole) is numerically close to the average number of nucleons contained in each molecule.
 By definition, the mass of an atom of carbon-12 is 12 daltons, which corresponds with the number of nucleons that it has (6 protons and 6 neutrons).
 However, the mass of an atomic-scale object is affected by the binding energy of the nucleons in its atomic nuclei, as well as the mass and binding energy of its electrons.
 Therefore, this equality holds only for the carbon-12 atom in the stated conditions, and will vary for other substances.
 For example, the mass of an unbound atom of the common hydrogen isotope (hydrogen-1, protium) is 1.007825032241±(94) Da, (Note: The digits in parentheses indicate the uncertainty; see Uncertainty notation.) the mass of a proton is the mass of a free neutron is and the mass of a hydrogen-2 (deuterium) atom is 2.014101778114±(122) Da.
 In general, the difference (absolute mass excess) is less than 0.1%; exceptions include hydrogen-1 (about 0.8%), helium-3 (0.5%), lithium-6 (0.25%) and beryllium (0.14%).

 The dalton differs from the unit of mass in the system of atomic units, which is the electron rest mass (m_{e}).